cfengine/documentation/guide/writing-and-serving-policy/policy-style.markdown

 ## Policy Comments

 In-line policy comments are useful for debugging and explaining why something is done a specific way.
-We encourage you to document your policy throughly.
+We encourage you to document your policy thoroughly.

 Comments about general body and bundle behavior and parameters should be placed after the body or bundle definition, before the opening curly brace and